atlasmap/atlasmap/runtime/itests/reference-mappings/README.md

 For example:

-1. Java to Java, Json and Xml
+1. Java to Java, Json and Xml mappings
-2. Json to Java, Json and Xml
+2. Json to Java, Json and Xml mappings
-3. Xml to Java, Json and Xml
+3. Xml to Java, Json and Xml mappings
-4. multidoc
+4. multidoc mappings

-Within each of this high-level scenarios, the use cases are broken down into sub-test types.
+Within each of these high-level scenarios, the use cases are broken down into sub-test types.
 Each test scenario includes:

 1. A complete atlasmapping file
 2. Sample generated source document